 click for larger image

-The SASS@Sea service will provide two-way IP connections between ships at sea and the shipping companies at shore.
-Direct connectivity to the Internet and public telephone networks (PSTN) will also be supported.
+The SASS@Sea service is providing two-way IP connections between ships at sea and the shipping companies at shore.
+Direct connectivity to the Internet and public telephone networks (PSTN) is also supported.

 The service is based on a high performance VSAT component.
 The main functionality of the Onboard and Shore Multi Services Gateways is to identify and classify the ship and shore originated application traffic and to control the transmission via the VSAT system according to bandwidth assignments imposed by the Service Management System.

 When the ships are outside of the VSAT coverage, the user traffic is switched to alternative maritime satellite systems like Inmarsat or Iridium.
 Within coastal areas or in ports, 3G/4G mobile networks or WiFi hot spots can also be used.
 The OMSG and SMSG are routing the traffic transparently via the different networks depending on availability and user defined preferences.

 The Service Management System is managing the bandwidth within the VSAT system and is assigning and re-assigning bandwidth to the application traffic on-demand using IP based signalling protocols.
 It will supports advanced beam switching functionality in conjunction with the OMSG onboard of the vessels, not only depending on the vessel position, but also on other criteria such as heading (antenna blocking) and bandwidth utilisation in the different beams.

 Unlike other existing maritime VSAT systems the service management mechanisms is independent of the two-way satellite IP platform used.
 This architecture enables the integration of future networks such as the Inmarsat Global Xpress satellite system into the SASS@Sea service platform.